 1. Responsible for data processing

-The responsible person/entity within the meaning of the EU General Data Protection Regulation and other national data protection laws of the member states as well as of any other data privacy regulations is:
+The controller (responsible entity) according to the GDPR and other national data protection laws of the member states as well as of any other data privacy regulations is:

 Kludi GmbH & Co.
 KG

 2. Data protection officer

 The company has appointed a data protection officer who you can contact by email at datenschutzbeauftragter[at]kludi.de or via the contact data referred to in Item 1.
 To postal addresses, please add the words “Data Protection – private/confidential”.

 As a service provider Kludi GmbH & Co.
 KG (hereinafter referred to as the “provider”) takes the obligation to protect your personal data very seriously.
 As a matter of course, we adhere to the provisions of any applicable data protection laws.
 The use of incoming data is based exclusively on the respective particular purpose.